exeter-creww/SFM_Precision/README.md

 space efficient as it does not require the storage of all point clouds.
 #
 ### Dependencies
-The SFM Precision Module requires Agisoft Metashape version 1.5.4 (*tested only on Windows*) The Metashape Python API is used to carry out the repeated randomised camera optimisations.
+The SFM Precision Module requires Agisoft Metashape version 1.5.4 (*tested only on Windows*).
+The Metashape Python API is used to carry out the repeated randomised camera optimisations.
 This script requires the following external python modules:
 numpy: https://numpy.org/